1.01 Out Of Their League is a face-to-face non-profit league using an

 (c) All injuries which extend beyond the game in which the player was removed will be counted as beginning with his team's next game.

-(d) Players with injuries (in either the regular season or playoffs) exceeding three games may be placed on a disabled list for the duration of the injury and replaced with a player from the minors after a one-game travel delay.
+(d) 2015 clarification In the regular season, players suffering injuries exceeding three games may be placed on a disabled list for the duration of the injury and replaced with a player from the minors after a one-game travel delay.

-2.11 The Steal Allowance Chart and its restrictions will be used instead of those found on the Master Game green board.
+2.11 The current Steal Allowance Chart and its restrictions will be used instead of those on the Master Game green board.

 2.12 Board changes:

-(a) Play result (28) on Bases Empty Rare Play board is changed to "two balls."
+(a) Play result (28) on Bases Empty Rare Play board becomes "two balls".
 Pitchers with negative control must roll for a possible walk.
 Should play result (28) appear consecutively, pitchers with positive control roll to potentially prevent a walk.
+If successful, count as "three balls".

 (b) Play result (29) on Bases Empty Rare Play board is changed to "two strikes".
 Should play result (29) appear consecutively, the batter strikes out.

 (c) Play result (7) against a Grade 26 pitcher on Runner on First board is changed from Pitcher Change Table result of (31) to (30).

 (d) Disregard any "Game called because of rain" results on Rare Play boards.
 Re-roll for a different Rare Play.
 Rain delay results, however, will stand as presented.

 (e) Play result (26) on Second Base board requires a defensive roll for fielding: Fielding 1 - Batter out at 1st, runner holds A-4, PO-3; Fielding 2 & 3 - Batter out at 1st, runner advances 1 base A-4, PO-3.